R4IN2007/Zoom_GoogleMeets/README.md

 # Zoom_GoogleMeets
-Functionality weekly Zoom &amp; Google Meet List
+Functionality weekly Zoom & Google Meet List.
+This List will be updated for Monday to Sunday, Weekly for Every month of the year.